ashutoshkrris/Random-APIs/.github/PULL_REQUEST_TEMPLATE.md

 <hr>
 Checklist

-- [ ] API used in this PR was not used in just-calling-random-api before.
+- [ ] API used in this PR was not used in Random-APIs before.
 - [ ] API used in this PR is Public or I have permission to use it.
 - [ ] My contribution is working.
 - [ ] My changes don't generate any new warnings.